DavideCarne/DavideCarne/README.md

 - Studying Mathematical Engineering with a focus on Statistical, Machine Learning, and Deep Learning.
-- Passionate about applying mathematical models to solve real-world problems, with focus on finance and medicine.
+- Passionate about implementing mathematical models to solve real-world problems, with focus on finance and medicine.
-- Experienced in implementing machine learning algorithms and data analysis techniques.
 - Constantly learning and keeping up with the latest advancements in these fields.

 ### 🎓 Education: